 It began with my mother begging me that I go buy cigarettes for my grandfather, I normally try to make it as hard as possible for him to attain cigarettes, but this time I genuenly had no opposition.
 My grandfather is probably going to stay in Spain the remainder of his life and he hates European cigarettes.
 My normal reaction is “cry me a river” but he’s rarely gotten a chance to buy sweet, chemical induced, third world tobacco he so desperately loves.
 So I went and bought forty boxes of tobacco; the limit for travelers.

 I’m still in Mexico, but my mother, my aunt, and my sisters are all long gone, in a jumbo jet probably leaving the North American continent as I type.
 She left shortly after I returned from the store with all the tobacco, a brief goodbye later I was left alone; unbound.
 Inside an empty house that felt almost harrowing.
 But I didn’t have much time left to be honest, I had to jump into my car and go to Desierto de los Leones to meet some friends for a hike.
-The hike wasn’t a hike, and they’re really acquaintances; not friends.
+The hike wasn’t a hike, it was more like a breakfast up int he mountain.

 Desierto de los Los Leones is a national park, and it’s pretty cool, That’s why I accepted their drunken invitation a few days prior.
 In the group there was a med student, a law student, a literature student, and three mass communication students.
 We spent most of the time messing about in the former convent; we shouted in the catacombs, scared eachother in the alleyways, and we also got to see first hand the set of a film and the crew in full on medieval clothing having their lunch break.